Cancer treatment side effects have their own management strategies.

 Patients who experience hair loss should do whatever feels comfortable, whether it’s wearing scarves, caps, hairpieces or wigs, or simply leaving the head bare.
-If they think they might wear a wig or a hairpiece, patients should buy it before treatment or at the start of treatment, so the wig shop can match their hair color and texture.
-Many cities now have professional stylists who will cut a wig or hairpiece to a patient’s preference.
+If thinking about wearing a wig or a hairpiece, patients should buy it before treatment or at the start of treatment, so the wig shop can match their hair color and texture.
+Many cities have professional stylists who will cut a wig or hairpiece to a patient’s preference.

 Patients should ask their doctors for a prescription for the wig because it might be covered by their health insurance.
 Hair should begin to grow back a few weeks after treatment ends.

-In December 2015, the DigniCap scalp cooling system was approved by the FDA for use in patients with breast cancer undergoing chemotherapy.
-The product includes a cap attached to an automatic cooling system that can be supplied by participating hospitals.
-It is becoming more widely available and its cost — $1,500 to $3,000 for the duration of chemotherapy — may be at least partially covered by insurance.
+The DigniCap Scalp Cooling System is approved for the reduction of hair loss during chemotherapy for patients with solid tumors.
+The Paxman Scalp Cooling System is approved to prevent hair loss in patients with solid tumors who are undergoing chemotherapy.
+Both can be purchased by hospitals, which can provide them to interested patients.
+DigniCap includes a cap attached to an automatic cooling system.
+It is becoming more widely available and its cost to each patient — $1,500 to $3,000 for the duration of chemotherapy — may be at least partially covered by insurance.
 Those interested can ask about availability at the facilities where they receive treatment.

-For approximately $600 a month, patients who have any kinds of solid tumors can rent other brands of cooling caps (Penguin Cold Caps or Paxman Scalp Cooling System) and bring them to chemotherapy appointments.
+For approximately $450 per month, its web- site states, patients who have any kinds of solid tumors can rent Penguin Cold Caps and bring them to chemotherapy appointments.
 The cheapest option — a few hundred dollars — is to buy several Elasto-Gel caps online, a cooler or two and some dry ice, and have a friend come to infusion appointments to help change the caps every 30 minutes before, during and after treatment.

 Some experts worry that cooling the head during treatment leaves open the possibility that cancer will spread to the scalp, but other oncologists say this is unlikely.